April 2020 - Important Charitable Tax Information

 - Empower people to get treatment and enable them to live their full potential.

-- Continue to provide access to care and free educational resources and webinars to more than 38 million people every year.
+- Continue to provide access to care and free educational resources and webinars to more than 11 million website visitors every year.

 - Bridge the divide between mental illness and wellness.